boluwatifeee/AISaturday_NLP/README.md

 # Text Generation(Da Vinci):
 This project was done to get aquinted with Recurrent Neural Networks and its variations.
 I used an LSTM and a GRU.
 The courpus used are quotes by Leonardo Da Vinci.
 Data used is vinci.txt.

+References used or if used is indicated at the end of each notebook